nilsign/dabacog/README.md

 All this makes the described problem an optimal candidate to be solved by code generation.
 And exactly that is what Dabacog is intending to achieve.
-To stay flexible, as not all problems are generic enough for a code generation approach, there will be an easy option to override or extend the generated code, both in order to use custom code for custom non problems.
+To stay flexible, as not all problems are generic enough for a code generation approach, there will be an easy option to override or extend the generated code, both in order to use custom code for custom problems.

 In the long term the vision is to support all major databases (with different SQL dialects) and all major programming languages, as well as database migration strategies to regard evolving database